-The small town of Druten has a rich community and identity.
-Therefore, the new multifunctional sports center is seen as an important step in the transformation of the area of a sports park to a sports campus that connects.
-This means that the sports center is used as a connection the various sports clubs close to the sports campus.
-The complex is designed as an all-sided and compact building with a transparent design which roots it in its surrounding, and makes it inviting and open to the wider community of Druten.
+The small town of Druten has a rich community and identity, that is further strengthened by the introduction of a new multifunctional sports centre.
+Sportcentrum De Gelenberg is seen as an important step in the transformation of the existing sports park into a lively sports campus.
+The sports centre makes a strong connection between the various sports clubs close to the sports campus, the surrounding landscape and the broader community.
+The complex is designed as an all-sided and compact building with a transparent language which roots it in its surroundings, and makes it inviting and open to the wider community of Druten.

-The mass is made up of the two main functions (swimming pool and sports hall) which are separated by a transparent inviting space.
-The green central interior space is visually continued in the landscape through a number of strategically placed floor-to-ceiling windows and a transparent boulevard which contains the restaurant – the social heart of the building.
+The design is based on the concept of a green boulevard, which weaves from the landscape, through the heart of the building, to the outdoor sports fields and greater surroundings.
+The mass is made up of the two main functions (swimming pool and sports hall) each with their own identity, which are separated by a transparent, inviting central space – the social heart of the building.
+The central interior space allows for a visual continuation of the landscape through a number of strategically placed floor-to-ceiling windows and a ‘green’ boulevard which contains the restaurant.
 This central area is the connecting space to both sports and swimming, but also the connection to the local surrounding environment.
-However, a flexible approach allows the horeca to function completely independently of the sports functions in the center.
-This is achieved through the addition of adjustable partition walls and the two entries.
-Each entry is provided with a terrace, each terraces with its own specific quality.
+A flexible approach allows the restaurant to function completely independently of the sports functions and to create its own identity.
+This is achieved through the ability to access the space from both sides as well as the addition of a movable wall, defining multifunctional spaces within the social heart.
+Each entrance is provided with a terrace, and each terrace has its own specific quality.

-The swimming pool area, visible from the internal corridor, consist of competition pool and multifunctional pool with recreational functions integrated in one room.
-In addition, they can also be separated by means of a drop-down partition wall.
-Furthermore, the swimming area also includes a paddling pool which has been designed as a playful discovery trail, with objects including the ‘Funbrella’, a spray tunnel, a mini slide, and stepping stones to stimulate the imagination of its little users.
+The swimming pool area, visible from the internal corridor, consists of a competition pool and a multifunctional pool with recreational functions, all housed within one space.
+They can also be separated by means of a drop-down partition wall, allowing different functions and activities to take place simultaneously.
+The recreational functions include a 25m slide and paddling pool, which has been designed as a playful discovery trail, with objects including the ‘Funbrella’, a spray tunnel, a mini slide, and stepping stones to stimulate the imagination of its little users.
 The sports halls are designed as a flexible space with a variety of possibilities in use.
-The four halls are visually interconnected to one another.
-The area with the mobile stands is designed as a fifth ‘bonus’ sports hall with programmable wall- and floor space to train your athletic skills.
+The four halls are visually interconnected to one another, with ample seating for supporters and modern sporting equipment.

-This transformation project aims to stimulate social interaction through sports and to give a new quality and impulse to the community in Druten.
+This new sports centre aims to stimulate social interaction through sports and to give a new quality and heartbeat to the community of Druten.

 PUBLICATIONS